jpjp2328/Weather-dashboard/README.md

 - Drew out wire frame to decide the formatting and layout of the webpage
 - Created Html/js/css asset files and folders
 - Utilizing Third party Api's in order to obtain weather information (https://openweathermap.org/)
-- Created an account in order to obtain an API key (4b362f22b60aa97a19cd2ca3d70f0ef6)
+- Created an account in order to obtain an API key

 ## HTML
 - Created HTML file including a Header, side bar (search and history) and an information container (hidden using display:none)
 - Used bootstrap for styling and formatting
 - Included link to bootstrap, Jquery/moments (for dates) and script

+## Javascript
+- Created API call functions to get data for current data

+## Description

+## Final Product